 Vitamin D is often called “the sunshine vitamin” because it is produced in your skin by the interaction of UV light from sunshine and cholesterol.
 Vitamin D plays a variety of essential roles in your health from the absorption of calcium for healthy bones and teeth - to hormonal health.
-What we want to talk about specifically right now is the part that it plays in your immune system.
+What we want to talk about today is the part that it plays in your immune system.

 The Role of T Cells in Your Immunity